-Even with the rapid and collaborative response to covid 19 , there are still many uncertainties about the disease.
-As new findings emerge, what we know about the risks and best practices for controls may change, so it is important to stay current.
+Even with the rapid and collaborative response to COVID‑19 , there are still many uncertainties about the disease.
+As the evidence evolves, what we know about the risks and best practices for controls may change, so it is important to stay current.
 The safety plan approach allows you to incorporate new information as it becomes available.

-Make physical changes to remove the hazard through ventilation or separate workers from the hazard, including changes that support physical distancing and hygiene.
-For example, you could:
+Make physical changes to reduce or remove the hazard, for example, through ventilation or separating workers from the hazard.

 Make changes to the ways people work and interact, using policies, procedures, training and signage.
 For example, you could: